Release Date: January 29, 2014

 In celebration of Degas/Cassatt, opening May 11, the Gallery presents three concerts in May and June featuring music of mid-19th-century French composers, performed by prominent French performers and Washington-based ensembles.
 On June 8, the Gallery’s resident vocal ensemble will draw from its repertoire of 19th-century French choral masterpieces for its performance, and on June 22, French pianist Philippe Entremont performs.
 Noting that both Edgar Degas and Mary Cassatt found inspiration in the productions and backstage life at the Paris Opera, the Gallery has invited the harpist of the Paris Opera Orchestra, Emmanuel Ceysson, to play a recital on June 1.

 In April three singers—mezzo-soprano Barbara Hollinshead (April 2), soprano Rosa Lamoreaux (April 9 and 16), and soprano Alessandra Marc (April 23)—will sing music of Sophie Elisabeth von Mecklenburg, Jacquet de La Guerre, Josephine Lang, and Maria Bach, respectively.
-Those performances are the first four of a series of five concerts inspired by a new book by Cecelia Porter, Women, Music, and Society, that traces the lives and work of five women musicians.
+Those performances are the first four of a series of five concerts inspired by a new book by Cecelia Porter, Five Lives in Music: Women Performers, Composers, and Impresarios from the Baroque to the Present, that traces the lives and work of five women musicians.
 Pianist Ann Schein, who is the subject of the last chapter of the book, will perform a recital at the Gallery on April 30.
 Each recital will be preceded by remarks by Porter, a longtime music critic for the Washington Post.

 The Washington-based new music ensemble Great Noise will return to the Gallery on April 6, collaborating with Third Practice and the American Youth Chorus to celebrate Dutch composer Louis Andriessen’s 75th birthday by performing his La Commedia (2013), a musical adaptation of Dante’s epic journey through heaven and hell.
 The Poulenc Trio’s concert on March 23 will include the world premiere of a new work by contemporary composer Laura Kaminsky, as well as music by other women composers in honor of Women’s History Month.